 \subsection{Evaluation Metrics}

-For VLMs generations, we use macro-averaged accuracy for all datasets by comparing the multiple choice answer.
+For VLM generations, we use macro-averaged accuracy for all datasets by comparing the multiple choice answer.
 For annotations we use VLM-as-a-judge using reasoning rubric based since it improves reasoning and more interpretable~\citep{lee2024prometheus, anugraha2025r3, anugraha2025mr3}.
-The rubrics and prompts for evaluation can be found in Supplementary Materials.
+The rubrics and prompts for evaluation can be found in the Supplementary Materials.